vrrodovalho/bioinformatics/README.md

-# miscellaneous
+# Bioinformatics
-This repository contains several scripts that could be useful for someone else.
+This repository contains several bioinformatics scripts that could be useful for someone else.

 The src directory contains all code.